 Here you can see I have applied no master to the blank pages and the chapter pages, whilst the other pages all have master ‘A’ applied.

-Take a look at the our work now, the chapter pages and text pages both look good.
+Take a look at our work now, the chapter pages and text pages both look good.

 Congratulations.
 You have now automated headers and footers, and ensured consistency in style throughout your book!
-Your one step closer to publishing a kick ass book and changing the world one reader at a time 😉
+You’re one step closer to publishing a kick-ass book and changing the world one reader at a time 😉